top of page

 • ecosystem regeneration

-We'll have live demonstrations of a dozen or more promising ideas, and the following day will be dedicated to interactive small-group discussions for assessing impressions and planning the next steps.
+We had live demonstrations of roughly 20 promising ideas, and the following day was dedicated to interactive small-group discussions for assessing impressions and planning the next steps.

-Inquiries regarding attendance should be sent to the KASL Research Director, Dr. Eric Rasmussen, at RasmussenE@ihs-i.com or on cell and Signal at +1-360-621-3592.
+Inquiries about the event and its extensive aftermath should be sent to the KASL Research Director, Dr. Eric Rasmussen, at RasmussenE@KASL.earth or on cell and Signal at +1-360-621-3592.

 Guests from Chile

-The CASA Climate Framework research team from Santiago, Chile is developing Climate Adaptation tools in concert with the KASL team in the Marshall Islands.
-Both teams are under research support grants from the US Office of Naval Research and we're very pleased to have Drs.
+The CASA Modeling Framework research team from Santiago, Chile is developing AI-Enhanced Counterfactual Modeling tools for decision support in concert with the US military presence in the Marshall Islands.
+They are supported by a research grant from the US Office of Naval Research and we were very pleased to have Drs.
 Cardenas, Urbina, and Fuentes joining us at PICARD.

 bottom of page